vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Heroku allows you to create apps for staging and production environment.
 It also allows automatic deployment from different branches.
 Free tier allows you to run your app in production mode and test it out.

 Sign up to [Heroku] first and set up a link to your GitHub profile.
-You can do this within **Applications** tab in **Account Settings**.
+You can do this within [Applications](https://dashboard.heroku.com/account/applications) tab in **Account Settings**.

 Once a link to GitHub profile is in place, You need to follow these steps to create a new pipeline:

-1. create a new pipeline within your portfolio.
+1. Come back to the [Heroku home page](https://dashboard.heroku.com/apps) and create a new pipeline within your portfolio.
 Use the `new` menu at the top right corner.
 2. While creating the pipeline, connect to the **GitHub repository** where you've stored the app.

 Step 2 above will ensure your app is ready for automatic deployment on successful test runs on GitHub (via TravisCI).

 ### Setup Staging App

-Within the pipeline, click on **Add app** -> **create new app** under staging area.
+Within the _staging_ area on the pipeline page, click on **Add app** -> **create new app**.
 Give it a name like `bookshelfstaging`.

-Once you create the app, use the arrow menu at the top of the staging card to open menu.
-You'll have an option to **configure automatic deployment**.
-Select `staging` branch for automatic deployment and check the option to **wait for CI**.
+Once you create the app, use the arrow menu at the top to access an option named _configure automatic deployment_.
+Select `staging` branch for automatic deployment, check the option to _wait for CI_ and click on _Enable Automatic Deploy_.
+You can close that popup once your changes are applied.

 Now that your staging app is ready.
-You can click on the staging link that opens up the detailed staging page.
+You can click on the name you have given under _staging area_ to opens up the detailed staging page.
 There you'll have fine-grained control over all aspects of the application.

-For now, search for a **Postgres** addon under **Resources** tab.
-Select **Heroku Postgres** from the search results, select **Hobby dev - free** option if you don't want to pay now and click on **Provision**.
+For now, search for a _Postgres_ addon under _Resources_ tab.
+Select _Heroku Postgres_ from the search results, select _Hobby dev - free_ option if you don't want to pay now and click on _Provision_.

+Your next stop should be _Settings_ tab where you can _Reveal Config Vars_ within the  _Config Vars_ section.
+Add a key named `RAILS_MASTER_KEY` and the value for the key will be from `config/master.key`.
+Click _Add_ to save the changes.

-Your next stop should be **Settings** tab where you can **Reveal Config Vars**.
-You should be able to see a `DATABASE_URL` in there, which was added by default when you added **Heroku Postgres** addon.
+You should be able to see a `DATABASE_URL` in there, which was added by default when you added _Heroku Postgres_ addon.
 But where does this environment variable go?
 That would be the `config/database.yml` file.

 Change the `production` section to look like this: